slact/nchan/README.md

   context: http
   > Memory level for the `deflate` algorithm used in websocket's permessage-deflate extension.
 How much memory should be allocated for the internal compression state.
 1 - minimum memory, slow and reduces compression ratio; 9 - maximum memory for optimal speed

+- **nchan_permessage_deflate_compression_window** `[ 9-15 ]`
+  arguments: 1
+  default: `10`
+  context: http
+  > Compression window for the `deflate` algorithm used in websocket's permessage-deflate extension.
+The base two logarithm of the window size (the size of the history buffer).
+The bigger the window, the better the compression, but the more memory used by the compressor.

 - **nchan_publisher** `[ http | websocket ]`
   arguments: 0 - 2
   default: `http websocket`